noaa-nwfsc/VMS-pipeline/code/notebooks/brooke/12_blh_example-ranked-persistence-map.md

 | 2014 | O | e | 35 | 190 | 143 | 180 | FALSE |
 | 2014 | O | f | 10 | 190 | 143 | 190 | FALSE |

-Repeat the aggreagation for how many years a grid cell contributes to the top 75% of fishing activity:
+Repeat the aggregation for how many years a grid cell contributes to the top 75% of fishing activity:

 ``` r
 ex_2_a_threshold_map_df <- ex_2_a_threshold_df %>%